skypjack/entt/docs/md/entity.md

   registry.insert(from, to, position{0., 0.});
   ```

-* Assign a range of components to the entities when a range is provided (the
+* Assign a set of components to the entities when a range is provided (the
   length of the range of components must be the same of that of entities):

   ```cpp